 Q14: Guarantees

-а
+a

-Are there any guarante es or warra anties for any of the following:
+Are there any guarantees or warranties for any of the following:

 Electric Work No Roofing No

-Central Heating No National House Building Council (NHBC) No
+Central Heating No National House Buildin ng Council (NHBC) No

-Damp Course No Any other work or installations?
+Damp Course No Any other work or insta allations?
 No

 b

-Please give any details of the wor k or installations to which the guarantee(s) relate(s) N/A
+Please give any details of the work or installations to which the guarantee(s) relate(s) N/A

-С
+c

-Are there any outstand ing claims under any of the guarantees listed above?
-No
+Are there any outstand No

 Please give details: N/A

 Q15: Boundaries

-As far as you are awar Years?
-As far as you are aware, has any boundary of your property been moved in the last 10 Years?
+As far as you are aware Years?
+No

 please give any details N/A

 Q16: Notices that affect your property

 In the past three years have you ever received a notice:

 a(i)

-Advising that the owne r of a neigh bouring property has made a planning application?
-No
+Advising that the owner No

 b(i)

-That affects your prope erty in some e other way?
-No
+That affects your prope No

 c(i)

-That requires you to do any maint enance, repairs or improvements to your property?
-No
+That requires you to do No

-any notices a-c above, please give the notices to your solicitor or s which arrive at any time before the date of entry of the
+if you have answered yes to any a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

 Declaration

-Declaration by the selle correct to the best of m ner authorised body or person(s) I/We confirm that the infolledge and belief. ormation in this form is true and
+Declaration by the seller(s) / or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.

+Agreed ~ Signature(s) G H Chang